PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   - [ ] Figure out if the merge also requires any configuration changes.
   - [ ] Update feature flag for stable if the feature works properly.
   - [ ] Inform the pubhubs team (via Slack and PubHubs stable) of the merge and possible downtime of https://stable.pubhubs.ihub.ru.nl/client .
-  - [ ] Make the changes and **perform the merge**.
-After merging, **tag** the latest commit on stable with the version number to trigger the building and publishing of the stable images.
+  - [ ] Make the changes and **perform the merge** (don't squash commits).
+After merging, **tag** the latest commit on stable with the version number plus `-rc0` (e.g. `v1.2.3-rc0`) to trigger the building and publishing of the stable images.
   - [ ] While waiting on the pipeline: update dependencies on the main branch in a merge request created from [this issue](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/issues/new?issuable_template=update-dependencies&issue[title]=Updating%20dependencies%20on%2020yy-mm-dd).
 Please wait with merging this, see instruction below.
-  - [ ] Check that the following works on https://stable.pubhubs.ihub.ru.nl/client :
+  - [ ] Check that the following works on https://app.pubhubs.net :
     - [ ] Turn off dev mode in Yivi app.
     - [ ] Test basic pubhubs functionality (see above)
       - Note for registering a *new* user, with a fresh email address: If possible, tips are if you have a gmail account you can add +<date> before the '@' and add a card for that, if you have a mail domain with a catch-all you can create a new mail address and add a card for that.
     - [ ] Anything related specifically to your merge request.
   - [ ] Make issues for the problems.
 If they are serious:  fix or revert, if possible.
+  - [ ] If everything is fine:  tag with the actual version number, e.g. `v1.2.3`, replacing the release candidate with the proper version number.
+(Check the deployment succeeded.)
   - [ ] Merge stable back into main.
 Do this on your machine, not via a gitlab merge request (which will make an extra commit leading to out-of-sync main and stable).
 To check if main and stable are merged correctly, go to the [repository graph](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/network/main?ref_type=heads) and check if main and stable are pointing to the same commit.
 See the screenshot below.
 (If you already merged the updated dependencies to main, main will be ahead of stable)

   ![image](/uploads/478c467465270fe24b4e3ec6ee32cc3b/image.png)
   - [ ] Merge the branch with the updated dependencies to main.
 We do this now because otherwise the main and stable will not point to the same commit as shown in the repository graph.
   - [ ] Check this list and cleanup items with due date passed, and add due dates to items that are not in active development anymore.

   - [ ] If Frans Lammers is not available, email [external hubs](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/wikis/Tech-Information/External-Hub-Deployment) to pull the latest updates with the following email:

 > Dear XYZ,